grodansparadis/vscpl2drv-table/README.md

 *  The tcp/ip interface.
 *  The websocket interface.
-*  You can also read/write table data from Javascripts and LUA scripts in the built in web server of the VSCP daemon.
+*  MQTT

-The interfaces allow tyu to do statistical analysis of the data but the main use for the collected data is to display it in a user interface element such as a diagram or a table.
+The interfaces allow you to do statistical analysis of the data but the main use for the collected data is to display it in a user interface element such as a diagram or a table.
 The way VSCP handles measurements one display solution will work for all types of measurements.
 For a JavaScript application data over specific ranges or hole (static) tables can be fetched in an easy way over the tcp/ip or the websocket API's.
 Examples are provided.
 For higher level languages such as C/C++/C#/Java/Python etc the VSCP helper library is a great tool to fetch datasets.

 Tables are by default stored in